dumlutimuralp/antrea-packet-walks/part_c/README.md

 The third flow entry checks if the flow is INVALID but TRACKED, basically it drops all these types of flows.

 The current flow from backend2 pod to frontend pod is NOT NEW and it is a TRACKED flow, so its "ct_state" is "-new+trk".
-However its "ct_mark" field of the is not set.
+However its "ct_mark" field **is not set.**

 Hence the current flow will match the **last** flow entry in the flow table highlighted above.
 The action in the same flow entry is handing the flow over to the next table which is table 40 (resubmit(,40).
 So next stop is Table 40.